-Azure Custom Vision is an image recognition service that lets you build, deploy, and improve your own image identifiers.
-An image identifier applies labels (which represent classes or objects) to images, according to their visual characteristics.
-Unlike the Computer Vision service, Custom Vision allows you to specify the labels and train custom models to detect them.
+Azure Custom Vision is an image recognition service that lets you build, deploy, and improve your own image identifier models.
+An image identifier applies labels (which represent classifications or objects) to images, according to their detected visual characteristics.
+Unlike the Computer Vision service, Custom Vision allows you to specify your own labels and train custom models to detect them.

 What it does